Iancheung228/Iancheung228.github.io/_posts/2023-12-21-Batchnorm.md

 ## Introduction

+Batchnorm has been empirically shown to allow deep neural nets to train faster and more stably (less sensitive to the choice of initialization).
+The exact theoretical benefit of the batch norm layer has always been a topic of debate.
+The original paper attributes the success to resolving the problem of internal covariate shift.
+In 2019, there is a enw paper that argues, instead of ICS, it is the fact that batch norm lauyer makes the optimization landscape smoother.

 Batch norm is a mechanism that aims to stabilize the distribution of inputs to a network layer during the training phase.
 Specifically, the batch norm layer converts the first two moments of the input to mean 0 and variance 1.
-Batch norm has long been believed to be successful due to resolving the problem of internal covariate shift.
-The paper in 2019 argues otherwise and claims the main benefit of batch norm lies in making the optimization landscape more smooth.

-Empirically, neural networks with BatchNorm layers tend to train faster and are less sensitive to the choice of hyperparameters initialization.
-The theoretical benefit of batch norm
+In this blog, we hope to provide an intuitive understanding of the 2 respective arguments.

 ## Formal definition of batch normalization
 $$ \hat{y} = \gamma \frac{(y - \hat{\mu})}{\sqrt{\hat{\sigma}^{2} + \varepsilon}} + \beta $$

 where $$\hat{\mu} = \frac{1}{B} \sum_{i=1}^{B} y_i $$
 and $$\hat{\sigma}^{2} = \frac{1}{B} \sum_{i=1}^{B} (y_i - \hat{\mu})^{2} $$